An introduction to P3M3

-To use the model for a certification and or diagnostic assessment you need to include one or more of the 13 threads:
+To use the model for a certification and or diagnostic assessment you need to include one or more of the 13 threads for introduction to P3M3:

 - Asset management: This is the set of practices for assets in order to provide the level of service in the most cost-effective manner.
 It includes the management of design, construction, commissioning, operating, maintaining, repairing, modifying, replacing, and decommissioning/disposal of assets.

 - Assurance: All of the systematic actions necessary to provide confidence that the target (system, process, organization, programme, project, outcome, benefit, capability, product output, deliverable) is appropriate.